AnalogIO/coffeecard_app/CONTRIBUTING.md

 development, the feature branch must be rebased with `develop` before creating the pull request in order to avoid merge commits.

-A rebase merge from `develop` to the feature branch can be done in command line like this:
+A rebase from `develop` to the feature branch can be done in command line like this:

 ```bash
 git fetch